 - 1. All utility facilities shall be designed and located to assure no net loss of shoreline ecological functions, preserve the natural landscape, and minimize conflicts with present and planned land and shoreline uses while meeting the needs of future populations in areas planned to accommodate growth. - 2.
-Utility production and processing facilities, such as sewage treatment plants, or parts of those facilities, that are nonwater-oriented shall not be allowed in shoreline areas unless it can be demonstrated that no other feasible option is available. - 3.
-Transmission facilities for the conveyance of services, such as power lines, cables, and pipelines, shall be located outside of the shoreline area where feasible. - 4.
+Utility production and processing facilities, such as sewage treatment plants, or parts of those facilities, that are nonwater-oriented shall not be allowed in shoreline areas unless it can be demonstrated that no other feasible option is available.

+- 3. Transmission facilities for the conveyance of services, such as power lines, cables, and pipelines, shall be located outside of the shoreline area where feasible and when necessarily located within the shoreline area shall assure no net loss of shoreline ecological functions. - 4.
 Preference shall be given to utility systems contained within the footprint of an existing right-of-way or utility easement corridor over new locations. - 5.
 Development of pipelines and cables and development of facilities that may require periodic maintenance which disrupt shoreline ecological functions shall be discouraged except where no other feasible alternative exists.
 When permitted, provisions shall assure that the facilities do not result in a net loss of shoreline ecological functions or significant impacts to other shoreline resources and values. - 6.
 Existing utility services routed through shoreline areas shall not be a sole justification for more intense development.